cmusser/vpnd/README.md

 - Layer 3 transport.
 Saves bandwidth and prevents broadcast traffic from traversing the link.

-- Supports two well-defined modes of operation:
+- Supports two well-defined VPN use cases:

 	- An individual client host needing access to a remote network, and a security gateway providing access to one or more such